 Living in Frankfurt

-First, country folk or a city slickers?
+First, country folk or city slickers?

 Country folk?
 Then living in the Taunus is definitely for you!
 A few areas to consider would be Bad Soden, Kronberg and Oberursel.